Shahrier07/wordpress_plugin/README.md

 #WooCommerce plugin
-#Cost of Goods for WooCommerce
+#Cost of Goods for WooCommerce (Record cost of products)
-#Record cost of product